radoslawjablonski/pepaste/README.md

 $ ls /|pepaste -n 3 -e ' \' -w "\W"
 initrd.img lost+found \
 ```
 5. Custom separator between words can be set using *-s* option.
-Here is how to separate words using space and comma *(' ,')* instead of single space:
+Here is shown how to separate words using space and comma *(' ,')* instead of single space:
 ```
 $ ls /|pepaste -n 3 -e ' \' -s ', '
 bin, boot, cdrom \